evanss2025/roblox-sports-game/README.md

 ## Timeline
 - hoping to finish a very basic version by the time i go back to school (early September)

+## Currently working on...
+- Making a party system and graphics (8/12)